Ruben304/SW_MiniProject/README.md

 Welcome to Chit Chat* this is a messaging app you can use to talk between friends, acquaintances, or any user signed up

 ## Demo:
-Here is the youtube video link to see the demo of our project: https://youtu.be/t92t7-4fDeI We have also included some screenshots in the documentation -> screenshots folder of ther different behaviors our application has.
+Here is the youtube video link to see the demo of our project: https://youtu.be/t92t7-4fDeI.
+We have also included some screenshots in the documentation -> screenshots folder of ther different behaviors our application has.
-Other documentation such as testing and results, and Copilot Acknowledgement are left in the documentation folder, while design decisions is in this README.
+Other documentation such as testing and results, and copilot acknowledgement are left in the documentation folder, while design decisions is in this README.

 ## Tools:
 - React for the front end